 Vocalists who are applying for admission and applied lessons have generally had two or more years of private vocal study and previous solo experience.
-As a result of the entering vocal auditions, students will be placed in one of these levels: Voice Class, Minor in Voice, B.A. in Voice, or B.M. in Voice.
+They can demonstrate some proficiency in sightsinging, possess a relatively mature vocal quality, and have a basic knowledge of appropriate vocal literature.
+As a result of the entering vocal auditions, students will be placed in one of the levels: Voice Class, Minor in Voice, B.A. in Voice, or B.M.
+(Conditional) in Voice.
+Students enrolling in the Johnston Program as vocal majors must also audition for placement.